Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Introduction

-We propose 16 sound mixture-to-mixture editing tasks as shown in Table \ref{tab:tasks} and evaluate LCE on them.
-Since the sound mixtures and text prompts required to train LCE did not exist, we have curated a new sound mixture dataset, comprising around 160 hours or over 100k of speech and audio mixtures with over 500k of text prompts written for these 16 editing tasks.
-Our experimental results show that LCE trained on this dataset enhances the signal quality in 94.4\% of sound mixtures and improves the signal-to-noise ratio by 10.4 dB averaged across all editing tasks.
-Notably, LCE surpasses previous expert models on target speech or audio extraction as one of the editing tasks.
-Moreover, LCE can perform zero-shot editing on sound mixtures containing unseen types of sounds or different numbers of sources.
+We evaluate LCR on all combinations of extraction, removal, and volume control for one or more sound sources in the mixture.
+Since the sound mixtures and text prompts required to train LCR did not exist, we have curated a sound mixture dataset, comprising around 160 hours or over 100k of speech and audio mixtures with 500k of text prompts written for different remixing tasks.
+Our experiments show that LCR trained on this dataset enhances the signal quality in around 94\% of sound mixtures and improves the signal-to-noise ratio by 10.4 or 11.4 dB averaged across all remixing tasks for our transformer \cite{transformer} or Mamba \cite{mamba} models.
+Notably, LCR surpasses previous expert models on target speech or audio extraction as one of the remixing tasks in both objective and subjective evaluation.
+Moreover, LCR can perform zero-shot remixing on both synthetic and real sound mixtures containing unseen types of sounds or different numbers of sources.